Clever/clever-csharp/README.md

 ```
 4. [Install Mono](http://www.mono-project.com/docs/getting-started/install/)

-5. Run `make build` to copy over the override files
+5. Run `make override` to copy over the override files.
+This will interactively merge some files from master with those generated from swagger-codegen, so carefully check the changes.

 6. Update the version in `src/Clever/Properties/AssemblyInfo.cs` using semver